Haripriya-M619/to-do-list/README.md

 # 📝 To-Do List App

 A simple and aesthetic To-Do List web application built using HTML, CSS, and JavaScript.
-It allows users to add, check off, and remove tasks easily.
+It allows users to add, complete, and remove tasks easily.

 Features